sigstore/root-signing/playbooks/ORCHESTRATION.md

 This step will add a delegated role to the top-level targets that is controlled by an external GitHub repository.
-Coordinate with the delegation keyholder to run the `add-delegation` (see https://github.com/sigstore/root-signing/blob/main/cmd/tuf/app/add-delegation.go).
+Coordinate with the delegation keyholder to run the `add-delegation` command (see https://github.com/sigstore/root-signing/blob/main/cmd/tuf/app/add-delegation.go).
 When creating the delegation with the command, a `target-meta` file has to be provided that lists the targets, similar to adding